Live Oak Personal Savings

-- Savings Tools: While the savings tools are not as comprehensive as you may find with other online banks, Live Oak does have a great savings calculator.
+- Savings Tools: While the savings tools are not as comprehensive as you may find with best virtual banks, Live Oak does have a great savings calculator.
 This allows you to see how much interest you can earn on different savings balances, so you can see how much your savings fund can grow.

 - Great User Interface: Live Oak is a fully online bank with a great website platform, but you can also use the app, which is available for Android and iOS users to manage your account.
 Regardless of which you choose, you can expect an intuitive interface that makes it easy to perform any transactions you need.

 No Cash Deposit Options

 No Maintenance Fees

 No Minimum Balance Requirements

 Great User Interface

 While there are many benefits, it's important to consider the drawbacks as well:

 - No Cash Deposit Options: This is a fairly common issue with online banks, but it has the potential to be an important limitation for Live Oak customers.
 While Live Oak does offer a variety of deposit methods, cash deposits are not possible.

 - Dormant Threshold: All banks will classify an account as dormant if it has not been used for an extended period of time, but Live Oak is a little more stringent.
 If your account has no activity for 24 months and the balance is less than $10, your account will be deemed dormant and you will not be able to access your account.
 Additionally a dormancy fee may be applied, which could be up to $10.